 As for the Street Fighter, all characters from Street Fighter II.
 Of the original eight, five have penetrated mainstream pop culture (Ryu, Ken, Chun-li, Guile, and Zangief).
 Blanka, Dhalsim, and E. Honda aren't so lucky.
 While all the original bosses are well-known, only Cammy of The New Challengers is widely recognized.
 And last but not least, Akuma of Turbo.
 Of the Alpha sub-series, only Sakura and Dan are known by all.

 As for Tekken, it's a little better since Tekken 3 is widely considered to be the best of the series and introduced a plethora of new characters including series protagonist Jin Kazama, so there's more characters that can be referenced.
 Also, the Updated Re-release of Tekken 5 introduced Lili, who quickly became one of the most popular characters in the series.
-Other than that, expect possible references to Heihachi, Kazuya, Yoshimitsu, Nina, King, Paul, and Law, but anything else however will go over most people's heads.
+Other than that, expect possible references to Heihachi, Kazuya, Yoshimitsu, Nina, King, Paul, Law, Xiaoyu, and Hwoarang, but anything else however will go over most people's heads.

 Fighting games with fanservice?
 Obviously Dead or Alive.
 That is, assuming people remember that it is indeed a fighting game and not a Jiggle Physics simulator.
 Also, there are no males characters in the series (except for Ryu Hayabusa, by virtue of being the star of the well-known Ninja Gaiden series).
 The Soul Series is also starting to head in this direction for its increasingly infamous fanservice.
 Other than that, it's best known for its many guest characters.

 Hero Shooters?
 You obviously mean Team Fortress 2.
 As of 2016 however, Overwatch can seriously become a contender as well.
 If a character from either game is referenced, it's very likely to be Heavy and Tracer, respectively.